 Inherited, mainly autosomal dominant muscular dystrophy, with onset of symptoms in adulthood (40-50 years) and has been found to affect French-Canadian, Spanish and Jewish populations.
-The muscles involved in swallowing and the muscles of the eyes are mainly affected.
+Muscles involved in swallowing and eyes muscles are mainly affected.

-Personal and familial history, clinical examination, blood tests for mutant gene and CK enzyme, muscle biopsy, nerve signal transduction test, electromyography.
+Personal and familial history, clinical examination, blood tests for molecular test and CK enzyme, muscle biopsy, nerve conduction tests, electromyography.